Amazon announces new Echo Show 8 with faster Alexa responses, room adapting audio

 The Echo Show 8 is also reported to feature Alexa responses that are 40 percent faster.

-The device will be available for $149 USD (about $199 CAD), and pre-orders launch on September 20th.
-Amazon expects to ship the new Echo Show 8 next month.

-There’s currently no information about Canadian pricing or availability, but we’ve contacted Amazon for more information.
+The device will be available for $149 USD (about $199 CAD).
+MobileSyrup can confirm that the Echo Show 8 will be available in Canada “next year.”
+There’s currently no information regarding Canadian pricing.

 The last Echo Show 8 refresh was back in 2021.